aws-samples/aws-secure-environment-accelerator/README.md

 # AWS Secure Environment Accelerator

-The AWS Accelerator is a tool designed to deploy and operate secure multi-account AWS environments on an ongoing basis.
+The AWS Accelerator is a tool designed to help deploy and operate secure multi-account AWS environments on an ongoing basis.
 The power of the solution is the configuration file that drives the architecture deployed by the tool.
 This enables extensive flexibility and for the completely automated deployment of a customized architecture within AWS without changing a single line of code.

-While flexible, the AWS Accelerator is delivered with a sample configuration file which deploys an opinionated and prescriptive architecture designed to meet the security and operational requirements of many governments around the world (initial focus was the Government of Canada).
-Tuning the parameters within the configuration file allows for the deployment of these customized architectures and enables the solution to meet the multiple requirements of a broad range of governments and public sector organizations.
+While flexible, the AWS Accelerator is delivered with a sample configuration file which deploys an opinionated and prescriptive architecture designed to help meet the security and operational requirements of many governments around the world (initial focus was the Government of Canada).
+Tuning the parameters within the configuration file allows for the deployment of these customized architectures and enables the solution to help meet the multiple requirements of a broad range of governments and public sector organizations.

 The installation of the provided prescriptive architecture is reasonably simple, deploying a customized architecture does require extensive understanding of the AWS platform.